La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 cmima
 : $x_1$ is a member of set $x_2$

-In this example we are showing that a subset of the people in question (a subset of **le'i prenu**) has mutual love.
+In this example, we show that a subset of the people in question (a subset of **le'i prenu**) has mutual love.

 This allows us to convey even trickier ideas: